TransCanada-Utilities/.github/profile/README.md

 ---

 ## **Contact**
-For questions or concerns, contact the **TransCanada Utilities Development Team** at `christopher.madukam@transcanadautilities.com`.
+For questions or concerns, contact the **TransCanada Utilities Development Team**.